Top 100 Outstanding Students Program

 The Outstanding Student Recognition Program seeks those who give unselfishly of themselves, who are highly regarded by the entire university community, and who, as future alumni, may take satisfaction in their contribution and service to Butler University.

 The selection process is administered by the Office of the Vice President for Student Affairs and the Office of Alumni and Parent Programs.
 Students, faculty, and staff are encouraged to nominate qualified full-time, undergraduate, junior or senior class students for this honor.
-Pharmacy and Physician Assistant students are only eligible in their 3rd and 4th years.
+Students in programs that extend beyond 4 years are only eligible in their 3rd and 4th years.

 In order to be considered a Top 100 student at Butler University, students must have a cumulative GPA of 3.5 or higher and may not be on conduct probation during the application process or the announcement for Top 100 and Top 15.
 Additionally, students who have been found responsible for an academic integrity violation will not be eligible for the award.
 Top 100 applicants, by virtue of submitting an application, agree to a student conduct check facilitated by the Office of Student Affairs and know they will be excused from consideration should either conduct probation or academic integrity violations exist.